 [Child's Name]

-For scrubbing, wiping, and polishing the bathroom until it sparkled!
-You took on one of the toughest chores in the house and did an amazing job [number] times this [week/month].
-The whole family gets to enjoy a clean bathroom thanks to your hard work.
-You are a true Bathroom Cleaning Star!
+For scrubbing, wiping, and polishing the bathroom [number] times this [week/month]!
+You took on one of the toughest chores in the house and did it well.
+The whole family enjoys a clean bathroom thanks to you.

 [Date] | From your grateful family